xfarrow/P66E-smartwatch/Documentation/Documentation.md

 Example output: ```P66E(ID-81DF)``` (ASCII)

 ## More
-Other GATT characteristic seem to return unreadable data.
-The smartwatch does not follow the standard GATT specification.
+Other GATT characteristics seem to return unreadable data.
+Their purpose is unknown and hence the smartwatch does not follow the standard GATT specification.
 More analysis is needed.